AROUND 8-10 HOURS OF FLIGHT TIME

 WHERE DO I STAY?

 We’ve compiled a comprehensive “GUIDE TO PLANNING YOUR TRIP” in hopes that you’ll have nothing short of a great experience both in the air and on the ground while visiting Idaho.

 IS IT POSSIBLE FOR A KITFOX AND AN INSTRUCTOR TO COME TO ME?

 Yes, we gladly offer training from your home airport.
 The following is a breakdown of costs:

-Plus all lodging and meal expenses for the instructor.
-(The same expenses you would have for yourself if visiting us)
+Plus reimbursement for: lodging, meals and travel expenses for the instructor.
+(The same expenses you would have for yourself, if visiting us).

 WHAT'S THE BEST WAY TO DISCUSS MY FUTURE TRAINING?

 Due to the high demand for our services and lack of cell signal in the backcountry, we’re typically unable to communicate via phone.
 Please proceed to our contact form to submit your details.